Apache Junction (2021) Review

 Only a few days after the abysmal post-apocalyptic non-thriller Hunters, writer/director Justin Lee (Big Legend, Badlands) has another film hitting the market.
 This time it’s a Western, Apache Junction, which despite the name doesn’t have much to do with the Apaches.
 It’s a tale of outlaws and bad men against slightly less bad men in a town with no law except the law of the gun.

-Reporter Annabelle Angel (Scout Taylor-Compton, Penance Lane, The Lurker) is a reporter for the San Francisco Examiner.
+Reporter Annabelle Angel (Scout Taylor-Compton, An Intrusion, The Lurker) is a reporter for the San Francisco Examiner.
 She’s come to do a story on the town of Apache Junction, a haven for outlaws of all kinds.
-Not entirely oblivious of the potential danger involved she’s hired notorious gunslinger Jericho Ford (Stuart Townsend, Queen of the Damned, Salem) as a guide and for protection.
+Not entirely oblivious of the potential danger involved, she’s hired notorious gunslinger Jericho Ford (Stuart Townsend, Queen of the Damned, Salem) as a guide and for protection.

-How cliched?
+How cliched does it get?
 We find out in the same scene that he’s involved with Mary Primm (Danielle Gross, Final Kill, D.P.I.
 Discount Paranormal Investigators) a whore with a heart of gold.
 And one of the would-be rapists Jericho saves Ms. Angel from is Private Hensley (Nicholas Ryan, Shark Season, Asteroid-a-Geddon), son of Capt.
 Hensley.
-This prompts Hensley to hire several of Apache Junction’s other quick draw artists, including Oslo Pike (Ed Morrone, The Rally-LA), to get revenge.
+This prompts Hensley to hire several of Apache Junction’s other quick-draw artists, including Oslo Pike (Ed Morrone, The Rally-LA), to get revenge.

 But perhaps the worst mistake Apache Junction makes is the one most people won’t notice.
 The film is supposed to be about Annabelle.
-Instead, she’s pushed into the background and made a supporting character. the damsel in distress, as the film focuses on Ford.
-It becomes becomes the story of his redemption, not her bravery.
+Instead, she’s pushed into the background and made a supporting character, the damsel in distress, as the film, focuses on Ford.
+It becomes the story of his redemption, not her bravery.